I deliberately stopped writing for this blog and site a few months back.

 So I took a few days (weeks :)) off from writing new content.

 I did not return to writing for this blog immediately or to research writing.

 It was a deliberate choice not to write new content.
 I chose to recuperate.

 I asked myself, would I let go of goals again?

 Yes, if others were time-dependent and more relevant to that time of my life.

 Would I work this intensely again behind one goal?

 Goals with a hard deadline and much work to be done need the extra time and energy to achieve them.

 I am content for now.
 I completed an important goal for my career.
-On to the next one.
+I relaxed after putting in the work.
+Now I’m on to the next goal.

 Now you examine your life for the goals that you need to focus on in the next couple of weeks.
 Yes, choose one goal within your control and complete it.
 I guarantee that you will feel much better than where you are at now.
 Finishing a relevant goal always brings immense satisfaction.